chandar-lab/RLHive/docs/tutorials/dqn_tutorial.rst

 * Distributional RL
 * Noisy Networks

-Each of these components can be independently used by with our :py:class:`~hive.agents.rainbow.RainbowDQNAgent` class.
+Each of these components can be independently used with our :py:class:`~hive.agents.rainbow.RainbowDQNAgent` class.
 To use Prioritized Replay, you must pass a :py:class:`~hive.replays.prioritized_replay.PrioritizedReplayBuffer` to the :py:obj:`replay_buffer` parameter of